The Renters' Rights Act 2025

 Rent Increases Limited to Once Per Year

 Landlords may only raise rent once in any 12-month period.
-All increases must be made via a formal Section 13 notice with the correct notice period.
+All increases must be made via a formal Section 13 notice (Form 4A) with at least 2 months' notice.
 Tenants gain a strengthened right to challenge excessive increases at the First-tier Tribunal.

 LandlordsTenants